Spectators become participants

 The municipality of Utrecht was faced with exactly this challenge in the development of its environmental vision for the Kanaleneiland and Transwijk (NL website).
-In the search for a suitable solution, Lars Schotel, senior advisor in various Utrecht participation projects, booked a QANDR demo.
-He saw how QANDR can help participants in a fun, accessible way to simultaneously provide input (parallel to each other) during an online group meeting.
-The workshops they were planning were to cover various topics, and the diversity of (easily operated by telephone) interaction forms (modules) that QANDR offers might well fit in nicely.
+In the search for a suitable solution, Lars Schotel, senior advisor in various Utrecht participation projects, booked a QandR demo.
+He saw how QandR can help participants in a fun, accessible way to simultaneously provide input (parallel to each other) during an online group meeting.
+The workshops they were planning were to cover various topics, and the diversity of (easily operated by telephone) work formats that QandR offers might well fit in nicely.

 Lars Schotel, senior advisor to the municipality of Utrecht

 An important requirement for all tools that the municipality of Utrecht uses is that the privacy of the participants in a session is guaranteed.
-Fortunately, QANDR has been developed in such a way that people participate in sessions without having to register.
-QANDR does not require any kind of personal information (not even a nickname).
-Read more about it on a page where we deliberate on the way we handle privacy of QANDR participants.
+Fortunately, QandR has been developed in such a way that people participate in sessions without having to register.
+QandR does not require any kind of personal information (not even a nickname).
+Read more about it on the privacy page where we deliberate on the way we handle privacy of QandR participants.

 When the privacy guarantee was clear for the municipality of Utrecht, they where able to approve the use of QandR and they have now used the tool for several projects such as discussions on the environmental vision and the energy transition.
 Read more about it in the case-study of the Municipality of Utrecht.